jennyzhang0215/DKVMN/README.md

 ### Data format

-The first line the number of exercises a student attempted.
+The first line is the number of exercises a student attempted.
 The second line is the exercise tag sequence.
 The third line is the response sequence.